Crow's Feet: Life As We Age

 Yeah, and there can be constraints in aging.
 And that can be your health, or you're having to live on a fixed income and your inability to supplement that income by a society discounting your worth, or your other roles of caregiving within the family.

-And I think showing more of the equal signs, a young woman and on Instagram, she put up a chart showing how mothers lose income by being a mother.
-So I posted her chart, but then I put up statistics about how grandmothers are losing income, because they're providing child care for their grandchildren.
+I think showing more of the equal signs, a young woman on Instagram, put up a chart showing how mothers lose income by being a mother.
+So I posted her chart, but then I put up statistics about how grandmothers are losing income because they're providing child care for their grandchildren.
 And so women's employment, as a mother and as a grandmother are being impacted.

 And then there's the other piece of this.
 Longevity and how that's been stretched out.
 Our lifespan is now into the, I don't know, late seventies.
 And it's very common to go into the mid-eighties.
 And even beyond that a long time, if you are released from your employment at sixty-five.